onera/paradigm/doc/sphinx/source/developer_manual/mesh_adaptation/bibliography.rst

 algorithm is more costly than a graph contraction algorithm but less than fusing the above cited algorithms.
 The boundary of the extracted zones are not remeshed as is the case with a cavity.

+The `SCOTCH_graphColor` algorithm in SCOTCH implements Luby's algorithm.
+In ParaDiGM we used the Greedy algorithm for the cavity-cavity graph coloring.
+The development of a parallel propagation algorithm would be the solution to the graph coloring problem (as well as creation of a Voronoï diagram or mesh generation).

 Tools
 =====